OlivierSohn/hamazed/BACKLOG.md

+- when leaving the terminal game, restore console config.

 - command line arg for rectangle unit size (Client - OpenGL)
 - command line arg for screen size
 - command line arg for full screen -> adapt the logic because we can't guarantee that the screen size